siriusctrl/UniPublic/AI/week1.md

-### what is AI?
+### What is AI?

 - Thinking
-  - like a human
+  - Like a human
-    - Turing test, but not reproducible, constructive or amenable to mathematical analysis
+    - Cognitive modelling
+  - Rationally
-  - rationally
+    - Study of logic
-    - If A $\implies$ B, and B $\implies$ C, then A $\implies$ C
+      - If A $\implies $ B, and B $\implies$ C, then A $\implies$ C
 - Acting
   - Like a human

+    - Turing test, where
+      - not reproducible
+      - constructive or amenable to mathematical analysis

-  - rationally
+  - Rationally

+    - Perform actions which will (most likely) achieve one's goal
+    - Knowledge may not be perfect
+      - Go beyond strict rational thought in general

 ### Intelligent Agents